Spiddal

 Spiddal, also known as Spiddle (Irish and official name: An Spidéal, /ga/, meaning 'the hospital'), is a village on the shore of Galway Bay in County Galway, Ireland.
 It is 18 km west of Galway city, on the R336 road.
-It is just east of the county's Gaeltacht (Irish-speaking area) which is in the Connemara region.
+It is in the Cois Fharraige Gaeltacht.

 According to the 2022 census, approximately 75% of the population are Irish-speaking and, of these, approximately 40% speak Irish on a daily basis outside the education system.
 Spiddal is a centre for tourism with a beach, harbour, and shore fishing.
 The village is part of the civil parish of Moycullen.

 Old harbour with ruined 18th century chapel at left.
 Tower of adjacent 20th century chapel, Cill Éinde, behind tree.

 Name

 The name of the village in Irish, An Spidéal, derives from the word ospidéal, which in turn derived from the Insular French, or Anglo-Normand, word ospitel.

 The name originates from a mediaeval leper hospital situated in An Spidéal Thiar (West Spiddal).
 A number of other hospital facilities were based in the area over the years, including a famine hospital during the Great Famine of the mid-1840s.
 While "Spiddle" is recorded in the Placenames Database of Ireland as the English variant of the name, "Spiddal" is used locally.